acceptto-corp/mfa-web-gem/README.md

     config.mfa_app_secret = 'mfa app secret you got from acceptto' config.mfa_call_back_url = 'put your callback url here'

-3- you can give users an option two enable multi facto authentication with this link for example in your view:
+3- you can give users an option two enable multi factor authentication with this link for example in your view:

     <% if !current_user.m2m_access_token.present? %>
        <a href="><%= Acceptto::Client.new(Rails.configuration.mfa_app_uid,Rails.configuration.mfa_app_secret,Rails.configuration.mfa_call_back_url).authorize_link %>">Enable MFA</a>